milvus-io/pymilvus/orm/docs/source/install.rst

    $

-Installing a specific PyMilvus ORM version
+Installing a specific PyMilvus-ORM version
 ======================================

 Here we assume you are already in a virtual environment.

-Suitable PyMilvus ORM version depends on Milvus version you are using.
+Suitable PyMilvus-ORM version depends on Milvus version you are using.
 See `install pymilvus-orm <https://github.com/milvus-io/pymilvus-orm#install-pymilvus-orm>`_ for recommended pymilvus-orm version.

-If you want to install a specific version of PyMilvus ORM:
+If you want to install a specific version of PyMilvus-ORM:

 .. code-block:: shell

    (venv) $ pip install pymilvus-orm==0.0.1

-If you want to upgrade PyMilvus ORM into the latest version published:
+If you want to upgrade PyMilvus-ORM into the latest version published:

 .. code-block:: shell